 Rudy Project Deltabeat

 - £105 / €116 / £119 / AU$171 as tested

 Rudy Project’s Deltabeat cycling glasses blend the right amount of stiffness and flex to achieve an ideal fit and remain secure even off-road.

-The rounded edges of the robust lenses won’t chip.
-Although the frames do infringe slightly, line of sight is still clear and the orange-tinted lenses liven up grey days while dulling down sunlight too.
+The rounded edges of the robust lenses shouldn’t chip.
+Although the frames do infringe slightly, line of sight is still clear and the orange-tinted lenses liven up grey days, while dulling down sunlight too.

 The frames consist of a Rilsan Clear bio-based polyamide from Castor bean oil instead of the petroleum-based plastics incorporated in most frames.

-These keenly priced shades are also light, weighing only 30g, and come in a hardshell case, which can store a second set of lenses.
+These keenly priced cycling glasses are also light, weighing only 30g, and come in a hardshell case, which can store a second set of lenses.

 Rudy Project Spinshield

 - £124 / €140 / $143/ AU$163 as tested